Metropolitan Police: Controversies

-In November 2024, it was found that the Metropolitan Police were told about allegations of sexual assault against Mohamed Al-Fayed, the late businessman and owner of Harrods, ten years earlier than it had acknowledged.
-The Met had claimed that it first received such allegations in 2005.
-However, in 1995, the Met had received such allegations from Samantha Ramsay, who is now deceased.
-The BBC reported that "Samantha’s family say the Met dismissed her claims.
-They believe that multiple women could have been saved from sexual abuse if the force had acted."
-The Met claimed that there was no history of Samantha's allegations on their computer system, "but that in 1995 some reports were paper-based and might not have been transferred."
-Ramsay's sister, Emma, recalled the police as having said at the time: Emma recalls that the police told Samantha: “We’ve added it to a pile of other female names that we’ve got that have made the same complaint against Mohamed Al Fayed.”
-On 8 November, the Independent Office for Police Conduct announced that they would be investigating the Met over their handling of allegations of sexual misconduct related to the case.
+In November 2024, it was alleged that the Metropolitan Police was told about allegations of sexual assault against Mohamed Al-Fayed, the late businessman and owner of Harrods, ten years earlier than it had acknowledged.
+The Met claimed that it first received such allegations in 2005, but the BBC was told that it had been informed by victims in 1995, but had not acted on the information.
+On 8 November, the Independent Office for Police Conduct announced that it would be investigating the Met over its handling of allegations of sexual misconduct related to the case.